-Christina Goldbaum is an award-winning New York Times journalist based in New York City and covering immigration.
-Before joining The Times in 2018, Christina was a freelance foreign correspondent in East Africa where she began her career by securing the last spot on a four-seater plane heading to an unfolding terrorist attack at Kenya’s Garissa University.
-She later moved to Mogadishu, Somalia where she spent a year reporting on terrorism and the U.S. military.
-She has been awarded the Livingston Award for International Reporting, the National Press Club's Edwin M. Hood Award for Diplomatic Correspondence, and the Frontline Club Print Award for her work abroad.
+Christina Goldbaum is an immigration reporter for The New York Times based in New York City.
+Prior to joining the Times in 2018, she reported from East and the Horn of Africa and was awarded the Livingston Award for International Reporting, the National Press Club's Edwin M. Hood Award for Diplomatic Correspondence, and the Frontline Club Print Award for her investigative work abroad.

 Christina began her career at The Cape Times newspaper in South Africa, later moving to East Africa as a freelance journalist.
 There she reported on everything from political upheaval in Burundi to the music scene in Kenya and tales of friendship and heartbreak in the immediate aftermath of terrorist attacks in Somalia.

 In 2017, she moved to Mogadishu to investigate the growing U.S. military presence in the region.
 She broke a number of stories, including the role of the U.S. military in the massacre of ten civilians, the build up of a secretive U.S. military outpost and the details surrounding the first two U.S. combat deaths in Somalia since Black Hawk Down.
 Her reporting was raised in congressional hearings and led to the opening of a Naval Criminal Investigative Service investigation into a U.S.-led operation in which Somali civilians were killed.

 Through all of her work, Christina's goal remains the same: to hold the powerful to account and to tell the multilayered tales that dispel stereotypes and bridge the divides between people.